jlelong/LaTeX-Workshop-wiki/Compile.md

 ### latex-workshop.latex.recipe.default

 Define which recipe is used by the _Build LaTeX project_ command.
 It also applies to auto build.
 Recipes are refered to by their names as defined in `latex-workshop.latex.recipes`.
-Note there are two particular values:
+Note there are two special values:

 - `"first"`: Use the first recipe defined in [`latex-workshop.latex.recipes`](#LaTeX-recipes).
 - `"lastUsed"`: Use the last used recipe by the command _LaTeX Workshop: Build with recipe_.